ORCID/orcidSearchUrlJs/README.md

 * setBaseUrl(url) Sets the base URL to use.
 The default is 'https://orcid.org/v1.1/search/orcid-bio/'.

+* isValidInput(input) Returns true only if there is some input to search with.

 ## Using in a browser
 Include orcidSearchUrl.js and call ``orcidSearchUrlJs.buildUrl({ text: 'my search terms'})``.